Is English The Hardest Language To Learn

 Q: Are there any languages considered easier to learn than English?

 A: Languages like Spanish, Portuguese, and Italian are often cited as relatively easier for native English speakers due to shared vocabulary and relatively simpler grammatical structures.
-However, the "easiness" is highly relative to the learner's native language and learning experience.
+Still, the "easiness" is highly relative to the learner's native language and learning experience.

 Q: How can I improve my English pronunciation?